 The traditional Swiss banking sector faces the universal challenge of increased digitization and a tough local operating environment

 Digitization is a challenge that is facing traditional banks worldwide.
 Over the last decade, the pace of change has been swift with the rapid rise of mobile-first services.
 The pandemic has accelerated the speed of change further still, with even laggard customers pushed to adopt digital services.
 Traditional players are well aware of the need for digital transformation, but delivering it is another matter.
-Digital transformation projects can be complex, costly, and time consuming, and many players, particularly outside Tier 1 institutions, lack development, and investment resources.
+Digital transformation projects can be complex, costly, and time-consuming, and many players, particularly outside Tier 1 institutions, lack development and investment resources.

 Switzerland’s world-renowned banking sector is not immune to the challenges of digitization.
 The country may be home to global brand names such as Credit Suisse and UBS, but it also has a large number of smaller banking institutions, including 226 regional and savings banks that provide localized services.
-Many of these institutions have a heritage dating back to the 1800s or in some instances even earlier.
+Many of these institutions have a heritage dating back to the 1800s or, in some instances, even earlier.

-For these smaller organizations, undertaking large, complex digital transformation projects it not a viable option.
+For these smaller organizations, undertaking large, complex digital transformation projects is not a viable option.
 Their need is for a strong standard digital banking platform that can be implemented quickly and easily, allowing for a quick go-to-market strategy.
 Equally, platforms need to be flexible enough to allow for some level of differentiation and to allow banks to customize their offerings to the needs of their particular customers.
 After all, many of these local banking players pride themselves on understanding better the precise needs of their community.

-The ability of a new platform to keep total cost of ownership low is also a key consideration.
+The ability of a new platform to keep the total cost of ownership low is also a key consideration.
 While this would, of course, appeal to most banking institutions, the need in Switzerland is particularly pressing because of the negative interest rate environment.
-The Swiss National Bank introduced negative interest rates in 2015 to prevent the over appreciation of the Swiss Franc, and there is no imminent prospect of interest rates being raised above zero.
+The Swiss National Bank introduced negative interest rates in 2015 to prevent the over-appreciation of the Swiss Franc, and there is no imminent prospect of interest rates being raised above zero.
 Consequently, the margins of Swiss banks have been shrinking, and there is an essential need to find efficiencies with an eye to profitability.

 To meet customer needs and expectations, HBL wanted to expand and improve its digital offering